Enable SSO with a Generic Identity Provider

 This section explains step by step how to configure SAML Single Sign-On between Help Scout and a generic Identity Provider.
 Please see the separate articles listed below for setup instructions if your Identity Provider is Okta, OneLogin, or Azure AD:

-You'll need to be either the Account Owner or an Administrator to get this setup for your account.
+You'll need to be either the Account Owner or an Administrator to get this setup for your account, and your account must be on a Pro plan.

 1